Task Forces

 Public Policy

-• monitors government actions or plans that could impact Volunteer/community/national service.
+• Monitors government actions or plans that could impact Volunteer/community/national service.

-• develops relationships with elected officials (state and federal) that keep them up-to-date.
+• Develops relationships with elected officials (state and federal) that keep them up-to-date.

-• makes recommendations to the full commission on responses or comments to federal policy changes or Federal Register notices that are significant.
+• Makes recommendations to the full commission on responses or comments to federal policy changes or Federal Register notices that are significant.

-• coordinates outreach by board members and provide them with the tools to deliver pertinent information.
+• Coordinates outreach by board members and provide them with the tools to deliver pertinent information.

-• keeps the board apprised of national, ASC, and state legislative developments.
+• Keeps the board apprised of national, ASC, and state legislative developments.